 The second step for the CAE is to determine where the IAF stands at this moment.
-This can be done by doing an assessment to determine the current status of the IAF related to the components shown in the framework.
+This can be done by performing a current state assessment to determine the current status of the IAF related to the components shown in the framework.